-The Lilian and Benjamin Hertzberg Palliative Care Institute at the Icahn School of Medicine offers a one-year fellowship to train academic leaders in palliative medicine.
-The goal of the fellowship is to create a new generation of palliative care educators, role models, and clinicians who will lead the improvement of care for patients with serious illness and their families.
-We also offer opportunities for a second research-focused fellowship year to select candidates seeking to pursue careers as clinician investigators.
+The Brookdale Department of Geriatrics and Palliative Medicine at the Icahn School of Medicine at Mount Sinai offers a unique fellowship to train clinicians and leaders in palliative medicine.
+Our goal is to create a new generation of palliative care physicians, educators, researchers, policy makers, advocates and innovators who will lead the improvement of care for patients with serious illness and their families.
+We offer opportunities for a second research-focused fellowship year to prepare candidates seeking careers as clinician investigators as well as a two-year fellowship track..
+We seek applicants from a diverse backgrounds and clinical training experiences.

-Through clinical training and a rigorous core curriculum, our palliative medicine fellows develop expertise in assessing and managing the physical, psychological, and spiritual suffering faced by patients with life-limiting illnesses and their families.
-As a fellow, you are exposed to a broad array of care settings, including acute care at Mount Sinai Hospital and Mount Sinai Beth Israel, outpatient palliative care, home-based palliative care and hospice, and long-term care.
-Throughout all of your clinical training settings, you work closely with a variety of mentors and interdisciplinary teams and develop skills in both primary and consultative practice.
-In addition to the clinical experiences, you also participate in a comprehensive longitudinal core curriculum that offers a breadth of high-quality palliative care didactics and education, intensive communication training (GeriTalk), quality improvement, and research and teaching skills training.
+Through clinical training and a rigorous core curriculum, our palliative medicine fellows develop expertise in assessing and managing the physical, psychological, and spiritual suffering faced by patients with illnesses and their families.
+Fellows are exposed to a broad array of palliative care and hospice care settings, including inpatient, outpatient, home-based, and long-term care at the Mount Sinai Hospital and affiliated sites throughout New York City.
+At each care setting, fellows work closely with mentors and interdisciplinary team members to develop skills in both primary and consultative practice.
+In addition to robust clinical experiences, fellows participate in a comprehensive longitudinal core curriculum that offers a breadth of high-quality palliative care education, intensive communication training (GeriTalk), quality improvement, leadership, and teaching skills training.

-Our program offers a variety of benefits to you as student:
+Our program offers a variety of benefits to you as a fellow:

-- Comprehensive curriculum encompassing patient care, curriculum design, clinical research, self care, and leadership skills
+- Comprehensive curriculum encompassing diverse patient care experiences, resilience and wellness, and teaching and leadership skills

 - One-on-one mentoring from nationally recognized leaders in the field